 If your followers aren’t interacting with your content, the algorithm will stop showing your posts to as many people.

-You should also read my story on how I ended up losing 3,000 followers after a poorly-planned giveaway (you’ll want to read about that so you don’t make the same mistake).
+You should also read my story on how I ended up losing 3,000 followers after a poorly-planned giveaway and acquired a ton of ghost followers (you’ll want to read about that so you don’t make the same mistake).

-So what strategies do I think will be key in 2019 to growing your Instagram?
+So what strategies do I think will be key to growing your Instagram?

 Strategy 1 For Growing Your Instagram: Post Multiple Photos